diyessi/explications/content/articles/srt1.md

 One way this was done was to have a user of a subroutine first modify instructions in the subroutine to specify the proper return locations and addresses and then branch to the subroutine.
 Exit points in the subroutine would then be branches to the part of the program that was supposed to be executed next.

 The 704 provides a simpler mechanism.
 There are three address-sized *index* registers, 1, 2, and 4.
-Most instructions have a three bit *tag* field which specifies how an index value is read from/written to the index registers.
+Most operations have a three bit *tag* field which specifies how an index value is read from/written to the index registers.
 For reading, the specified register contents are ORed, while for writing the specified index registers are set.
 When the tag is 0 for a read, the index value is 0, and for a write no index register is written.
 An *indexable* operation computes its effective address by subtracting the index value specified by its tag from its address operand.

 Stack frames let functions obtain storage while they are active.
 It would waste memory, which was a very limited resource, if every routine had to reserve fixed working storage.
 Instead, a region of memory designated `COMMON` lets routines share temporary storage.
 A routine that uses `COMMON` specifies how much storage it needs in `COMMON` and the program allocates enough space in `COMMON` for the maximum required size.
 When a routine is invoked, the caller must assume that the routine will overwrite the part of `COMMON` that it says it will use.

-The `TSX` instruction has a tag field but is not indexable.
+The `TSX` operation has a tag field but is not indexable.
 It stores the twos complement of the instruction counter in the index and then branches to the instruction in its address.
 By convention, index register 4 is used for linkage.

 ## Invoking SQRT